 What Is "Qi" Believed to Be?

 It is believed that qi is life energy, and its flow in the body depends on the environment and what happens to the body.
 The balance of qi in the parts of the body depends on the flow of various kinds of qi and fluids.
 Injury, physical suffering, and lack of proper food causes a qi deficiency 气虚 (qìxū).

 Most Chinese medicine practitioners think that there are many kinds of qi 气 (qì), and the most basic kinds are yin qi 阴气 and yang qi 阳气.

 Everything is a balance of yin and yang.
 Yin 阴 is female, dark and formless.
 Yang 阳 is male, light, and form.
 Females have more yin qi, and males have more yang qi, and as people age, they lose qi.

 It is theorized that each person and part of the body has an ideal point of balance of yin and yang for optimal health.
 Some techniques are more appropriate for increasing yang qi, and some are appropriate for decreasing yang qi, and likewise for yin qi.

 The core idea of Chinese medicine is that people can increase or decrease the various qis in the body, and its parts, by various medical techniques, to create a healthful yin-yang balance.

-Qi deficiencies in a person or a body part can be corrected by eating proper food, taking herbs and medicines, using physical manipulation such as cupping, moxibustion, acupuncture and massage, or doing meditation and physical exercise such as qigong.
+It is believed that qi deficiencies (i.e. poor health) in a person or a body part can be corrected by eating proper food, taking herbs and medicines, using physical manipulation such as cupping, moxibustion, acupuncture and massage, or doing meditation and physical exercise such as qigong.